Brezensalzer/ot-sensor-sed/README.md

 It broadcasts a JSON datagram with temperature, humidity and air pressure data from a BME280 I2C sensor over UDP and goes to sleep for 60 seconds.

 Unsolved mystery: The dongle sucks about 1.6 mA in deep sleep, but it should be about 5µA.

+* Changed the sensor to an Infineon SHT40.
+Power consumption is now down to 600µA - still way to much.